Scholarships, grants and bursaries

 Robert Blair Fellowship in Applied Science and Technology

-The Robert Blair Fellowship provides a bursary for those undertaking advanced study or research overseas.
-Candidates must be British citizens of at least 21 years of age.
+The Robert Blair Fellowship provides a bursary for those undertaking advanced study or research overseas, candidates must be British citizens.

 Further information and application forms for the current Fellowship are available on the City of London website or in hard copy from: